Houston firefighters take battle over pay to voters

 Turner said that between 2005 and 2010, firefighters received raises totaling about 34 percent.
 He says the city has offered a 9.5 percent pay raise that is still on the table.

-Those against the measure include local business groups, Democratic and Republican officials, and the unions representing police officers and municipal workers, he said.
+Those against the measure include local business groups, Democratic and Republican officials, and the union representing police officers, he said.
+The union representing municipal workers has said it doesn't oppose the measure.

 Brandon Rottinghaus, a political science professor at the University of Houston, believes the ballot measure has a good chance of being approved because of the "positive view most people have of first responders, especially firefighters."

-Note: This story has been corrected to show that the union representing municipal workers has said it doesn't oppose the measure.